Lulu971231/Lipid-Screening-with-Descriptor-Based-Machine-Learning/README.md

 Notes
 -----
-- PaDEL (used via padelpy) requires Java and must be properly set up in your environment.
 - Large virtual libraries and multiple ensemble runs may consume significant memory and GPU resources.
-- You can modify the activity threshold (150000) and the ensemble vote threshold (0.6) in the code to suit your data.
+- You can modify the activity threshold and the ensemble vote threshold in the code to suit your data.
 - This workflow is designed for virtual screening and structure preference analysis, not for unbiased model benchmarking.
 - SMOTE is used to enhance minority class learning and may introduce optimistic bias if used for strict performance evaluation.
 - Results should be interpreted as model-guided hypotheses, not definitive predictions.